-House Price Index MoM in the United States averaged 0.34 percent from 1991 until 2021, reaching an all time high of 1.90 percent in April of 2021 and a record low of -1.80 percent in November of 2008.
+House Price Index MoM in the United States averaged 0.36 percent from 1991 until 2022, reaching an all time high of 1.90 percent in February of 2022 and a record low of -1.80 percent in November of 2008.
 This page includes a chart with historical data for the United States FHFA House Price Index MoM.
-United States House Price Index MoM - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.
+United States House Price Index MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.